<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Sun, 15 Mar 2026 00:00:00 GMT</pubDate>

-<description>The tools behind my security agent.
-Shannon for white-box pentesting, PentAGI for autonomous scanning, Ghost Security for code analysis, Argus and WebCopilot for recon.
-All wired into one agent in my wololo setup.</description>
+<description>The security agent stack behind Zerocool.
+Shannon for white-box pentesting (96% XBOW), PentAGI for autonomous scanning, Ghost Security for code analysis, Argus and WebCopilot for recon.
+All coordinated by one wololo agent.</description>

 <category>tools-tips</category>